 Cyclonic units work by spinning the dust and debris around at incredibly high speeds.
 The heavier dirt stays in the canister, while the rest is either exhausted outside the home or sticks to a screen which needs to be cleaned.
 This means that outside venting is always required.
 There’s no filter to clean in cyclonic systems, so you’re virtually guaranteed to get 100% cleaning power, at least initially.

 It’s our experience that the lack of a filter is a real drawback, even if it does give you maximum power, initially.
 But without a proper filter, dust and debris inevitably get into the motor over time, greatly reducing suction power.
-This almost guarantees service calls down the road.
+This almost guarantees many service calls down the road.

 This might sound crazy, but purchasing the best central vacuum system is not that much different than ordering a great pizza.
 In fact, a great central vacuum system has more in common with a pizza than you might think.
 This is especially true when you consider how the best wholes are always greater than the sum of their parts.

 So what exactly do built-in central vacuum systems and delicious pizzas have in common?
 To start with, they’re both simple and complex simultaneously, depending on how you look at them.
 If you’re just looking at their components or ingredients, they’re both pretty straightforward, right?
 Pizzas are typically made with pretty everyday ingredients — dough, cheese, tomatoes. . .
 And the components of a central vacuum system are pretty simple too.
-They’re all made up of a vacuum unit (the part with the suction), the hoses and accessories, and the pipes and wires that go into the walls of your home.
+They’re all made up of a vacuum unit (the part that creates the suction), the hoses and accessories, and the pipes and wires that go into the walls of your home.

 But things get more complicated when you consider them as wholes.
 When you order a pizza, you’re getting more than just the ingredients.
 You’re getting a recipe, the ovens, the chef, and hopefully a quick delivery.
 But most importantly you’re paying for the pizza place’s reputation and the service they give.